wesleymiles/striped-down/blog/red-team-blues/index.md

 ---
 layout: blog.liquid
 title: Red Team Blues
-description: A neo-noir about private prisons and white-collar frauds
+description: A mystery thriller set in current times about a forensic accountant applying his powers of tracing and recovering funds to crypto.
 tags: ["post", "books"]
 date: 2024-11-03
 ---